RememberOfLife/mirabel/README.md

 * combobox for gamevariant board implementation (e.g. bitboards, havannah eval persistent storage, etc..)
 * semver for all the components
 * ability to play a plugin game without the server loading it, by just forwarding everything to the trusted host player
-* frontend should be able to easily change the cursor, offer some util at least locally

 ## problems
 * how do sync data events work with the history manager?